Steve McQueen as Thomas Crown, millionaire busienssman and criminal mastermind

 - Brown semi-solid mohair suit, consisting of:

-- Single-breasted jacket with 2-button front, slim notch lapels, welted breast pocket, flapped hip pockets, double rear vents, and 1-button “fishtail” cuffs
+- Single-breasted 2-button jacket with slim notch lapels, welted breast pocket, flapped hip pockets, double rear vents, and 1-button “fishtail” cuffs

 - Single-breasted waistcoat with 5-button front, very slim lapels, welted lower pockets, and straight-cut bottom